 Cracked and sinking concrete can be unsightly and take away from the beauty of a home and its landscaping.
-Sinking can also allow water to pool in the driveway and present tripping hazards.
+Sinking also can allow water to pool in the driveway and present tripping hazards.

-We were able to repair the concrete and mitigate the water pooling but using PolyLevel and french drains.
+We were able to repair the concrete and mitigate the water pooling but using PolyLevel and French drains.
 PolyLevel is a specialized foam that our expert crews are able to use to permanently pump up a sunken concrete slab.
 They also sealed the cracks with a product called NexusPro.
-The french drains will collect any water and deposit it in the street instead of on the driveway.
+The French drains will collect any water and deposit it in the street instead of on the driveway.

-Our inspector, Jesse Nash, visited the home to take a look at the patio and determine how Florida Foundation Authority could help.
+One of our inspectors, Jesse Nash, visited the home to take a look at the patio and determine how Florida Foundation Authority could help.

 The homeowner is very happy with the restored beauty of his patio and removal of tripping hazards.

 After living in her house for several years, a homeowner in DeBary, FL, noticed several areas of cracking, sinking, and uneven concrete around her property.
 This included the driveway, sidewalk, and pool deck.

 It is common for concrete to fail by cracking and sinking.
 This can happen for a number of reasons, but the most common cause is sinking soil underneath the concrete.
 This lack of support system results in unsafe and unsightly areas of concrete.

 This concerned the homeowner, and she wanted to address the problem once and for all.
 After seeing Florida Foundation Authority’s TV ads, the owner was eager to contact us to learn more about how we could help her.

 She met with Inspector Joe Travis, who completed a thorough evaluation of the property.
 Joe then presented the owner with a reliable, state of the art repair solution.